 Council can be said to be effectively exercising authority, to the extent each individual arrow is executed as demanded, and to the extent the Yellow arrows align with the Blue.

 Council uses a number of 'tools' to ensure the blue and yellow arrows are executed as demanded, or in other words to enable and constrain how people may act on its behalf.
 It is the collection of all these tools together that we call the Governance Framework which is visually depicted in the Governance Framework diagram.
 For example, these tools include SCU's Strategic Plan, Delegations Register, Contracts, Codes of Conduct, MOU's, Rules and Policies, Council committee structure, appeals processes, audit, reporting and risk management processes and so on.
-The list of tools included on the Governance Framework diagram is not exhaustive, and we recognise many different work units across the University provide and utilise important governance tools and activities of their own.
+The list of tools included on the Southern Cross University Governance Framework is not exhaustive, and we recognise many different work units across the University provide and utilise important governance tools and activities of their own.